-Challenge Bejerano Lab
+Bejerano Lab

 Publications

-In ascending chronological order.
+In descending chronological order.

 Refereed journal papers